orman112/blog/content/blog-markdown/DRAFT_swift-reference-guide/index.md

 **Let** - analogous to `const` in JS.
 Once it's declared, it cannot be mutated.
 Small subtlety here is that it can be initialized without being set, and eventually set later, but still **_only_** once.

 **Optionals** - If you're familiar with TypeScript, these are similar to nullable values.
 You declare an optional by appending a `?` at the end of the data type declaration.
-It's essentially telling swift, this property may or may not have a value associated with it.
+It's essentially telling Swift, this property may or may not have a value associated with it.
 If not, the value is set to `nil` and no compilation errors are thrown.
 Any data type in Swift can be set as an optional.

 - In order to retrieve a value from an optional, you must unwrap it in Swift.
 There are two methods to unwrapping an optional, a _forced_ unwrap where Swift pulls the value out without checking for its existence (the onus is on you to check this).
 The other (more streamlined) option is to store it in a temp variable if it exists, or keep moving along if it doesn't.
 Both options shown below: